rancher/container-crontab/README.md

 # Restart every minute
 > docker run -d --label=cron.schedule="0 * * * * ?" ubuntu:16.04 date
 ```

+## Metrics

+Starting in v0.3.0 the container-crontab exposes a prometheus metrics endpoint `http://<ip>:9191/metrics`.
+From that you can get a guage on the number of Jobs sliced by Active/Inactive states.
+It also provides other
+golang information about the program.

+`rancher_container_crontab_jobs_total{hostnmae, state}`

 ## License
 Copyright (c) 2014-2017 [Rancher Labs, Inc.](http://rancher.com)